apache/mynewt-site/docs/chapter1/project1.md

 #### Building the Newt tool

-* In preparation for the install, you use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.

-   You will use Go to run the newt.go program to build the newt tool.
-The command used is  `go build` which compiles and writes the resulting executable to an output file named `newt`.
-The `-o` option is used to specify a name and path of your choice for the executable.
-We suggest using `newt` and installing the executable along with its dependencies in $GOPATH/bin.
+* You will use Go to run the newt.go program to build the newt tool.
+The command used is  `go install` which compiles and writes the resulting executable to an output file named `newt`.
+It installs the results along with its dependencies in $GOPATH/bin.

-   However, it does not install the results along with its dependencies in $GOPATH/bin (for that you will need to use `go install`).

-        $ ~/dev/go/bin/godep restore
+        $ cd $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt
-        $ go build -o "$GOPATH"/bin/newt
+        $ go install
         $ ls "$GOPATH"/bin/
         godep		incubator-mynewt-newt.git	  newt

 * Try running newt using the compiled binary.
 For example, check for the version number by typing 'newt version'.
 See all the possible commands available to a user of newt by typing 'newt -h'.

    Note: If you are going to be be modifying the newt tool itself often and wish to compile the program every time you call it, you may want to store the command in a variable in your .bash_profile.
-So type in `export newt="go run $GOPATH/src/github.com/mynewt/newt/newt.go"` in your .bash_profile and execute it by calling `$newt` at the prompt instead of `newt`.
+So type in `export newt="go run $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt/newt/go"` in your .bash_profile and execute it by calling `$newt` at the prompt instead of `newt`.
+Here, you use `go run` which runs the compiled binary directly without producing an executable.
 Don't forget to reload the updated bash profile by typing `source ~/.bash_profile` at the prompt!
-Here, you use `go run` which runs the compiled binary directly without producing an executable.

         $ newt version
         Newt version:  1.0